element-ts/lithium/README.md

 [broadcast](https://github.com/element-ts/lithium/wiki/Broadcast) page.

 ### Peer-To-Peer
 Another cool feature built into lithium is peer-to-peer command invocation.
-A `LiSocket` actually takes three type parameters.
+A `LiNodeSocket` actually takes three type parameters.
 The third is `SC` which stands for _'Sibling Commands'_ and follows the same `LiCommandRegistryStructure`.
-Once `SC` is provided to a `LiSocket`, you can access the `implementSibling()` and `invokeSibling()` methods.
+Once `SC` is provided to a `LiNodeSocket`, you can access the `implementSibling()` and `invokeSibling()` methods.
 These allow a client to talk to another client.
-To allow for peer-to-peer, when initializing a `LiSocket` you must set the `allowPeerToPeer` property to `true` in the config object.
+To allow for peer-to-peer, when initializing a `LiNodeSocket` you must set the `allowPeerToPeer` property to `true` in the config object.
 If you provide an sibling command but do not set the socket to allow peer-to-peer the socket will respond as if the command does not exist.